 - Determine who is responsible for cleaning the suite before move-in day.

 15 Days Until “The Move”

-- Test and turn up new circuits, canceling old ones once you move in.
+- Cancel the old ones at your old office once you move in.

-- Update your address, on email signatures, business cards and your website.
+- Change your address on email signatures, business cards, and your website.

 - Remember to update your contact details on all social media platforms, Google Business, and online directories.

 The Key Takeaway